h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_3_Quiz.md

 - Thursday: $[62, 65, 63, 64, 61, 66]$

 #### Task
 1. Calculate the ensemble prediction and confidence interval for each day
 2. If you need to prepare food for $95\%$ of predicted customers, how much should you prepare each day?
 3. Which day shows the highest prediction uncertainty (variance)?
 4. If you can only staff for $3$ days, which days would you prioritize?
+5. Calculate the coefficient of variation (CV = standard deviation/mean) for each day to measure relative uncertainty

 For a detailed explanation of this question, see [Question 18: Restaurant Optimization](L7_3_18_explanation.md).